 It's the question that pains every traveler when booking flights: “Sure, I could book at this price now … but what if fares drop afterward?”
 Google Flights might have the solution: Cutting you a refund if prices drop after you book with Google Flights Price Guarantee.

 Not using Google Flights?
 Read our complete guide on how it works – and why it's the best tool for finding cheap flights!

-It could be revolutionary for budget-conscious travelers, but Google isn't exactly breaking new ground here.
+It could be revolutionary for budget-conscious travelers, but Google isn't exactly breaking new ground with its price guarantee option.

 Google itself tried this out briefly in 2019 before the pandemic brought that to a halt.
-Then, last year, the company told Skift it planned to revive offering refunds after price drops, with one executive saying “consumers really loved that we experimented with it before.”
 And Capital One has made price drop protection a signature perk of booking flights through its revamped Capital One Travel Portal.

 In this case, Google isn't acting as an online travel agency such as Expedia or Skyscanner – you're still booking directly with the airline, which is critical.
 But by booking your flights through “Book on Google” (where you fill out all your information and pay through Google itself without navigating to the airline's site), the company can track prices for your trip and give you the difference via Google Pay if fares drop.

 Much like Google Flights price alerts, Google will monitor these flights and pay out a refund based on its lowest price, but not until after the first flight actually takes off.
 Google's terms and conditions for this Price Guarantee program show prices must drop by at least $5 to get a refund, and those payments are capped at $500 total per calendar year.